KillahPotatoes/arma.warfare/README.md

 This is a sector control mission for Arma 3 with emphasize on easy setup for new missions, combined arms gameplay and automatic difficulty scaling.

+There are 4 player slots on each side so you can play this PVP but PVE works great too.

 ## Features

 ### Faction stats